mmonterroca/docxgo/docs/API_DOCUMENTATION.md

 ## 🎯 Introduction

 **go-docx** is a high-performance Go library for creating and manipulating Microsoft Word (.docx) documents programmatically.
-This is an enhanced version (SlideLang fork) that includes professional features for technical documentation.
+This is an enhanced version (Misael Monterroca fork) that includes professional features for technical documentation.

 ### Key Features